Salespeople regularly offered me lifts back in the eighties. It’s fair to say I enjoyed the banter. Their cars went faster too.

 Without warning, a car was jamming on its brakes and pulling into the empty slip road ahead of me.
-The smart-suited driver from Leicester could take me 60 miles.
+The smart-suit in the driving seat said he could take me 60 miles.
 In no time we were doing 90+ in the outside lane.
 All was good with the world…

 Money, motivation and achieving millionaire status

 Proud of his shiny motor, my twenty something companion loved his job in sales.
 I forget what he peddled, but he was quickly talking about his money and achieving millionaire status.
 And he was happy to volunteer his salary too – £20k plus perks.
 In 1984, that was gearing up for ‘loadsamoney’.